laurawei6/tswd-portfolio/critique-by-design.md

 5. Is there anything you would change or do differently?

 After conducting user testing with two participants and doing an in-class critique with two other students in the class, I received the following feedback that I decided to incorporate into my solution:
-- Removing the data for "Other" from the visualization unless it's necessary (received from all participants)
+- Removing the data for "Other" from the visualization unless it's necessary ( feedback received from all participants
-- Being more deliberate in color choice for the visualization since red might not be the safest color to associate with a company - P3, male, student
+- Being more deliberate in color choice for the visualization since red might not be the safest color to associate with a company
+      P3, male, student
 -

 ## Step 5: Build the solution